Omar-Abo-Ziada/Omar-Abo-Ziada/README.md

 ## 🚀 About Me

 - 🌍 Based in [Egypt]
-- 💼 Currently working on [Shoghlana: Freelancing platform]
+- 💼 Currently working at Initium Solutions Company .
 - 🌱 I’m currently learning:
   - Design Patterns
   - Domain-Driven Design (DDD)
   - ERP
+  - CRM
 - 📚 I’m looking to collaborate on [ASP.NET Core Projects]
 - 🎓 Graduate of ITI with hands-on experience in: